AMReX-Codes/amrex/Docs/sphinx_documentation/source/Testing.rst

 Adding a new test
 =================

-New tests can be added to the suite by modifying the `AMReX-Tests.ini` file.
+New tests can be added to the suite by modifying the :cpp:`AMReX-Tests.ini` file.
 The easiest thing to do is start from an existing test and modify it.
 For example, this entry:

 ::